bvillagran/pinary-lights/README.md

 * `pm2 save`

 Your server should now be set to run on startup and every time you reboot your Pi.
 You may want to test it to make sure it works everytime.
 For more information visit the [pm2 docs](https://pm2.io/doc/en/runtime/overview/ "https://pm2.io/doc/en/runtime/overview/").

-### Connect
-If you everything is in place and your server is running properly, you can now connect to the client interface via the browser of any other device that exists on the same local network that your Raspberry Pi is connected to.
-To do this, type in the local IPv4 address of your Pi followed by the port number (3000).

-For example, in the url bar of your browser type in: `192.168.1.128:3000`

-Your Pi terminal should have outputted the local IPv4 address your server can be reached.
-But again, if it doesn't or the server crashes, check line 48 in [server.js](https://github.com/bvillagran/pinary-lights/blob/master/server.js) and make adjustments as needed.

 # Background Information